Loft Conversion Cost

 Total | £40,000 |

-The variation in timescale will often depend on how easy it is to schedule all the different tradespeople and may also be affected by the weather.
+The time it takes to complete a loft conversion will often depend on how easy it is to schedule all the different tradespeople involved in the project - and if adverse weather occurs at the wrong time.

-General Labour Costs and Timescales Based On Conversion Type
+Labour Costs and Timescales By Loft Conversion Type

 Type of Conversion | Duration | Average cost |